 Physical damage for damage to your own property, including your boat and trailer.

 If you are injured as a result of a boating collision, you should find out if the operator of your boat has bodily injury liability coverage.
-To help you determine the compensation that you are entitled to, you should contact a boat crash attorney in Maine right away.
+To help you determine the compensation that you are entitled to, you should contact a boating injury lawyer in Maine right away.
 Mann Law has years of experience handling all types of boating accident cases involving very serious injuries.

 Just like in a car accident, if a boater was negligent and you were injured as a result, you are entitled to recover damages.
 Your damages may include the reasonable value of your: